marty-suzuki/FluxCapacitor/README.md

 ### Action

+Implementing `Action` with `Actionable` protocol.
 If you call invoke method, it can dispatch value related DispatchValueType.

 ```swift
 final class RepositoryAction: Actionable {